jakob-72/bookshelf-demo/auth-service/README.md

 - `GET /logout/{userId}` - For demo purposes, this endpoint does nothing.
 In a real-world scenario, this endpoint would invalidate the JWT token.

+## Architecture

+The service is structured into the following subdirectories:

+- `api`: Contains the server configuration and API routes.
+- `iam`: Contains the Identity and Access Management (IAM) interface and logic.
+- `models`: Contains the data models and DTOs used by the service.

 ## IAM

 The service uses a simple in-memory database to store user information for demonstration.